 Yes.
-The populations of bark beetles in northern Arizona are so great, that no tree is 100% safe from colonization.
-Deep infrequent irrigation, stand thinning, removing colonized material, and preventative pesticide applications simply increase the probability that any given tree will survive an outbreak.
+When populations of bark beetles reach high levels no tree is 100% safe from colonization.
+Deep infrequent irrigation, stand thinning, removing colonized material, and preventative pesticide applications simply increase the probability that any given tree will survive the current outbreak.